-Frank Tip is a Professor at the Khoury College of Computer Sciences at Northeastern University.
-He received a PhD from the University of Amsterdam in 1995.
-Frank’s extensive list of research areas include: software engineering, programming languages, program analysis, refactoring, test generation, fault localization, automated program repair, data-centric synchronization, and analysis of web applications.
+Frank Tip received his PhD from the University of Amsterdam in 1995.
+His extensive list of research areas include software engineering, programming languages, program analysis, refactoring, test generation, fault localization, automated program repair, data-centric synchronization, and analysis of web applications.
 He is particularly interested in the use of program analysis in tools that help make programmers more productive and software more reliable.

-Prior to joining Northeastern, Frank served as Senior Principal Engineer at Samsung Research America in Mountain View, California from 2014 to 2016.
-Frank also served as a Professor and Cheriton Research Chair in the David R. Cheriton School of Computer Science at the University of Waterloo from 2012 to 2014, and was a Research Staff Member and Manager at the Software Technology Department at the IBM T.J.
+Prior to joining Northeastern, he served as a senior principal engineer at Samsung Research America in Mountain View, California from 2014 to 2016.
+Frank also served as a professor and the Cheriton Research Chair in the David R. Cheriton School of Computer Science at the University of Waterloo from 2012 to 2014.
+He was also a research staff member and manager in the Software Technology Department at the IBM T.J.
 Watson Research Center from 1995 to 2012.

 What are the specifics of your industry experience?